Coliform Bacteria: 5 Things You Should Know

 - Showering (if no water is consumed)

-And once the water contamination resolves, contact your local Culligan Man about replacing the filters on your in-home water treatment system.
+And once the water contamination resolves, contact your local Culligan Water expert about replacing the filters on your in-home water treatment system.

 4. What about pathogens other than E. coli?